 Congress ended direct payments in the 2014 farm bill, except for cotton producers who will continue to get direct payments in 2015 and 2016.
 The new farm bill also authorized a new farm subsidy called Agriculture Risk Coverage (ARC) that doesn't go into effect until 2015.
 We'll be reporting on ARC payments in the next farm subsidy database update.

 Counter-Cyclical Payments (CCPs)

-This program compensates farmers for drops in market prices.
+This program compensated farmers for drops in market prices.
 Congress sets price targets for each of the program commodity crops, and when prices drop below those targets, producers receive a government payment.
 The payment formula is similar to the formula used for direct payments and also is based on historic production.
 Because it is not tied to current production, these payments often make little sense.
 For instance, if a farmer's land was producing cotton at the time when the base acreage was calculated, the current owner will get a cotton CCP regardless of what he is or is not growing currently.
-The program is the heart of the farm safety net, but offers perverse incentives that often reduce profitability and drive up taxpayer cost, even at times when farmers don't need the help.
+The program was the heart of the farm safety net, but offers perverse incentives that often reduce profitability and drive up taxpayer cost, even at times when farmers don't need the help.

 Marketing Loans, LDPs, and Certificates